awakenedhaki/masterR/playground/toy_data/README.md

   - `geom` tells R that we are adding a geometric feature to our canvas
   - `point` tells R what geometric feature we are adding

-Within `geom_point`, I chose to added `alpha=0.2`.
+Within `geom_point`, I chose to add `alpha=0.2`.
 Why was that?
 There are a lot of data point\!
 5000 to be exact, so it was easier to see the entire plot if we made each point a bit transparent.
 The lower alpha, the more transparent your point will be.